js-republic/intervals-fn/README.md

 ## What's in the box

 All function are curried.
-Output keeps the input's structure.
+Output keeps the input's structure and type.
 No input mutation.
 ### Binary operations
 * Intersection
 * Union
+* Subtraction
 ### Manipulations
 * Complement